 Earn 20K points plus 5x points on groceries

-With the new Chase Freedom Unlimited welcome bonus you can earn:
+With the improved Chase Freedom Unlimited welcome bonus you can earn:

 - 20,000 points after spending $500 on purchases within the first three months